 Physiotherapy MSc (Pre-Registration)

-Our course has strong links with physiotherapists working in health and social care as well as private sector and social enterprise settings across the Greater London area.
+We hold strong links with physiotherapists working in health and social care, as well as the private sector and in social enterprise settings across the Greater London area.
 We utilise the expertise of clinicians to contribute to the course design, teaching sessions and provision of practice placements.

 - Human science (foundation)